Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 Active/open issues can be found [here](https://tracker.tornevall.net/projects/RWC/issues/) [and here](https://github.com/Tornevall/wpwc-resurs/issues).
 You can also [inspect the project status here](https://tracker.tornevall.net/secure/Dashboard.jspa?selectPageId=11200)!
 Most recent [CHANGELOG can be found here](https://github.com/Tornevall/wpwc-resurs/blob/master/CHANGELOG.md).

-*0.0.1.0 is the first release candidate of what's planned to become 1.0.0.*
 Github references should be included for all releases.

 = 0.0.1.4 =